Amid abuse scandal, Roy Moore left with ghost of a campaign

 Related: Trump officially endorses Roy Moore

-This fall, Jones has outspent Moore on television and radio airwaves by a 10-to-1 margin — a result of the Jones campaign amassing $10.2 million in fundraising in the last two months compared to Moore’s haul of $1.8 million.
+This fall, Jones has outspent Moore on television and radio airwaves by a 10-to-1 margin — a result of the Jones campaign raising $10.2 million in funds in the last two months compared with Moore’s haul of $1.8 million.

 One year ago, Donald Trump nearly doubled Hillary Clinton’s vote total in the presidential election in this state.

-Jones also has a campaign operation attempting to mobilize voters ahead of the December 12 election.
-NBC News has stopped at multiple campaign field offices, where staff and volunteers actively send out volunteers, daily, to knock on doors and hand over bundles of yard signs.
+Jones also has a campaign operation attempting to mobilize voters ahead of the Dec.
+12 election.
+NBC News has stopped at several campaign field offices, where staff and volunteers actively send out volunteers daily, to knock on doors and hand over bundles of yard signs.

 In his messaging, Moore has not ignored the allegations of sexual misconduct against him.
 Instead, along with his reciting of Bible verses and poems, he has focused most of his public remarks propagating the idea of a “conspiracy” constructed by the “other side” with an “agenda” to keep him from entering Congress.